prempraneethkota/BriefBot/README.md

 - Run.py
 - Brief3.py
 - Readme.md
+- summarization_model
 ## Contributing
 ### Feel free to fork this repository and contribute by submitting pull requests.
 For major changes, please open an issue first to discuss what you would like to change.
 ## License
 ### This project is licensed under the MIT License.
 See the LICENSE file for details.
-To use the model, ensure that you download the "model.safetensors" file from the link provided and place it in the "summarization_model directory".
+Note: To use the model, ensure that you download the "model.safetensors" [file](https://drive.google.com/file/d/1tvB_t9TNWHwrrGaA_6zyeMt8XlQeU3AQ/view?usp=drive_link) from the link provided and place it in the "summarization_model directory".